jsbin/jsbin/docs/running-your-own-jsbin.md

 ### Node

-Install the [latest stable version](http://nodejs.org/) of Node first which will give you the `node` and `npm` programs.
+Install Node first (only Node versions 0.10.x are supported) which will give you the `node` and `npm` programs.

-You can (and should) install Node directly from `npm` using the following command:
+You can (and should) install JS Bin with `npm` using the following command:

     $ npm install -g jsbin

-This will automatically install all the dependancies.
+This will automatically install all the dependencies.

 If you're installing JS Bin for development (and hopefully contribution), clone the project from github: